davisjoseph6/holbertonschool-web_front_end/html_advanced/README.md

 Concepts
 For this project, we expect you to look at this concept:

-HTML - elements of a web page
+HTML - elements of a web page.

 Welcome!